Yasin1211/Loot-That-Auto/README.md

 # Loot-That-Auto
 *There is lots of people who let their wallets or money inside the car during a Grand Theft Auto or a simple car theft situation*
-*So now, when the player steals a car, they now have a chance of finding loot inside of it*
+*, so, now, when the player steals a car, they now have a chance of finding loot inside of it*

 A simple CLEO script mod that allows you to rob/loot every car ingame for GTA *(only GTA: Vice City version available for now)*